dcm4che/dcm4chee-arc-cs/docs/networking/config/attributeFilter.rst

     .. _dcmCustomAttribute3:

     dcmCustomAttribute3_"
     "Attribute Update Policy",string,"Specifies update policy for extracted attributes into the DB on Series, Study & Patient level on receive of further instance of the entity.
-Enumerated values: SUPPLEMENT, MERGE, OVERWRITE.
-If absent, the attributes will not be updated","
+If absent, the attributes will not be updated Enumerated values: SUPPLEMENT, MERGE or OVERWRITE","
     .. _dcmAttributeUpdatePolicy:

     dcmAttributeUpdatePolicy_"